 Key facts of the tour

 This tour through the north of Munich proves how green the state capital is even within its borders.
-Starting at the main station, where you can quickly and easily rent a Call a Bike bike, this tour takes you across the Olympic Park, past Feldmochinger See to the regatta course in Oberschleißheim.
-There are several opportunities to cool off along the way.
+Starting from the main railway station, where you can quickly and easily hire a Call a Bike bike, this tour takes you right through the Olympic Park, past the Feldmochinger See lake to the regatta course in Oberschleißheim.
+There are several opportunities to cool off along the route.

 But culture is not neglected either.
-The castle complex in Oberschleißheim lets you immerse yourself in a historical ambience and experience the history of Bavaria up close.
-On the way back to the main station, you will cross the entire length of the English Garden and also have the opportunity to stop off in one of the city's beer gardens.
-Your journey time for the approximately 44 km is a little under three hours.
-But plan enough time for the varied stops along the way.
+The castle complex in Oberschleißheim allows you to immerse yourself in a historical ambience and experience the history of Bavaria up close.
+On the way back to the main railway station, you cross the entire length of the English Garden and also have the opportunity to stop off at one of the city's beer gardens.
+Your journey time for the approximately 44 km is just under three hours.
+But make sure you allow enough time for the various stops along the way.

 Start and end station